 From 2001 to 2005, and from late 2007 to 2009, Ms. Manuel was an attorney at the law firm of WilmerHale, where she specialized in international litigation and arbitration, anti-corruption matters, and Congressional investigations.
 In her legal practice, Ms. Manuel advised clients on anti-corruption and international arbitration matters in China, India, Latin America, and Africa; and worked on matters of public policy interest, including representing Senators McCain and Feingold in their defense of the Bipartisan Campaign Finance Reform Act before the Supreme Court.
 She also represented the German Economy Foundation Initiative in its efforts to set up a foundation to compensate forced labor victims of World War II.

 Ms. Manuel started her career in the investment banking division of Salomon Brothers, working on German and Eastern European mergers and privatizations.

 She graduated cum laude from Harvard Law School, and holds bachelor's and master's degrees with distinction from Stanford University.

-Ms. Manuel is a member of the Aspen Strategy India Group, the Board of Advisors for the Center for a New American Security, a Washington policy think tank, and serves on the board of Zipcourt, Inc. and the San Francisco-Bangalore Sister City Initiative.
+Ms. Manuel is a member of the Aspen India Strategy Group, and the Council on Foreign Relations.
+She serves on the Board of Advisors for the Center for a New American Security, the non-profit Developments in Literacy, and is a board director of Zipcourt, Inc.